jcrossley3/lein-modules/README.md

 Still, if you'd rather not install it globally, put `[lein-modules "0.1.0-SNAPSHOT"]` into the `:plugins` vector of every associated module's project.clj.

+## Usage

+From a parent module, use the `modules` higher-order task to build its "child" projects in the correct order, e.g.

+    $ lein modules clean
+    $ lein modules test
+    $ lein modules jar
+    $ lein modules analias

+From a child module, just use `lein` as you normally would, relying on the plugin's implicit middleware to 1) merge `:inherited` profiles, and 2) update the child's project map from its ancestors' `:versions` maps, both of which are described in the next section.

 ## Configuration